flutter/flutter/engine/src/flutter/docs/contributing/Setting-up-the-Engine-development-environment.md

 git -C src/flutter remote add origin <your_git_fork_location>
 ```

 The "Engine Tool" called `et` is useful when working with the engine.
-It is located in the `flutter/bin` directory in the source checkout.
+It is located in the `flutter/bin` directory in the engine source checkout.
 Add this to your `$PATH` in your `.rc`.

 ### Additional Steps for Web Engine